Framization of the Temperley-Lieb Algebra: Knot invariants

 In \cite{gojukola} the invariants that are defined through the Yokonuma--Temperley--Lieb were studied.
 More precisely, it was shown that in order that the trace ${\rm tr}$ passes to the quotient algebra ${\rm YTL}_{d,n}(u)$ it is necessary that the $x_i$'s are $d^{th}$ roots of unity.
 These furnish a (trivial) solution of the ${\rm E}$--system and in this case $E=1$.
-So, by \cite{ChLa}, the invariants we obtain from ${\rm YTL}_{d,n}(u)$ coincide with the Jones polynomial.
-This is the main reason that the algebras ${\rm YTL}_{d,n}(u)$ do not qualify for being the framization of the Temperley--Lieb algebra.
+By \cite[Remark~5]{jula} the framed link invariants $\mathcal{V}_D(u)$ that are derived from ${\rm YTL}_{d,n}(u)$ are not very interesting, since basic pairs of framed links are not distinguished.
+On the other hand, by \cite{ChLa}, the classical link invariants $V_D(u)$ that we obtain from ${\rm YTL}_{d,n}(u)$ coincide with the Jones polynomial.
+This is the main reason that the algebra ${\rm YTL}_{d,n}(u)$ does not qualify for being the framization of the Temperley--Lieb algebra.

-In this section we will define the invariants for framed and classical links that can be obtained from the algebras ${\rm FTL}_{d,n}(u)$ and ${\rm CTL}_{d,n}(u)$.